KilianZell/CS502_project/README.md

 2. Simply open the project notebook main.ipynb and run the cells while following the instructions.

 ### Directory Structure
-At this point, your directory should look like:
+Once installation and dataloading performed, your working directory should look like:
 ```bash
 working directory/
 │